 Conclusion

 In this PostgreSQL tutorial, you have covered how to use the PostgreSQL min() function to find the least value from the table.
-Also learned about how to use this function using the SELECT, GROUP BY, HAVING, subquery, and LEAST() function.
+Also learned about how to use this function using the SELECT, GROUP BY, HAVING, subquery, and LEAST() functions.

 I am Bijay having more than 15 years of experience in the Software Industry.
 During this time, I have worked on MariaDB and used it in a lot of projects.
 Most of our readers are from the United States, Canada, United Kingdom, Australia, New Zealand, etc.